visual-space/visual-editor/lib/shared/state-store.md

 final hasFocus = state.refs.focusNode.hasFocus;

 ```

+## Disposing The Old CursorController Race Condition
+This is a technical note explaining some difficulties we had with setting up the current state store.
+It's meant for lib architects that need to change the state store patterns.
+If you are not interested in the topic you can skip.

+A complex set of circumstances led to the need of shallow cloning the state store.
+We created the state store to separate the state in a standalone layer instead of having it mixed in the code.
+We keep the state store in the controller because we can have multiple editors in the page (meaning we need multiple states).
+The state is passed to the VisualEditor and Toolbar via a safety mechanism that prevents external access to the state.

+One of the issues that happens in this setup is that novice users can generate the controller in the template.
+It's possible that when the parent page triggers a build, the editor widget does not change, yet the controller is new.
+Therefore we have a few steps needed to disconnect the old controller and connect the new one (triggered via Flutter widget life cycle methods).

+Another possible situation is that we are creating the controller only once but we trigger a new widget build.
+For example in the sandbox page we have a change of layout happening between mobile and desktop.
+This change of layout prompts Flutter to rebuild the editor using the old controller.
+During this widget rebuild process we are creating new instances of controllers such as the `CursorController`.
+The trouble is triggered by the fact that the old widget and the new widget use the same state instance.
+When the new controller is created it gets stored in the refs state of the old state store (same reference).
+Later once the old widget is disposed, the widget will also dispose of the newly created controller by mistake.
+Which creates a runtime error because we are trying to subscribe to ValueNotifier that no longer is active.

+**Old Solution (dirty)**

+The solution was to shallow clone the state such that the previous state module remain intact, except the references.
+The references module is created from scratch again.
+Thanks to this new setup we no longer store the new cursor controller in the state of the old widget.
+Which means we can safely dispose of the old cursor controller and keep using the new cursor controller.

+**New Solution (clean)**
+The previous solution proved to be a mistake.
+Since moving to the new pure models for document we moved everything in the `DocumentController`.
+When creating the `EditorController` we also init a `DocumentController` which then gets stored in state refs.
+However since we have the previous trick it gets deleted by the time it arrives to the toolbar.
+Why?
+Because each time we pass the state from controller to state receivers we did the shallow clone trick.
+But the trick itself causes the above described problem.
+So now we have to get rid of shallow cloning completely and keep the same old state instance alive between widget rebuilds.
+Instead we are going to keep 2 properties for the `CursorController`.
+One for the new and one for the old.
+Therefore we can prevent the old widget instance to command the new `CursorController` to close on widget destroy.

 ## Contributing
 Any Pull Request that does not conform to the principles of this document and attempts to "patch" things quick and dirty will be rejected.
 If you need advice on how to contribute please join our live discord server where you can talk to the maintainers and receive advice on how to plan your bug fixes or new features.